 There’s been a lot of fanfare around digital assistants.
 With newly released products in the Amazon Echo and the Google Home lines, there’s more selection than before, and they are bound to be popular gift ideas for the holidays.
 Along for the ride are a ton of lighting and smart home products that can be controlled using these devices.
 Those on a budget might wonder if smart home technology is affordable and, if it is, the best way to test the waters of the digital assistant lifestyle.
 The good news is, you can give it a try without breaking the bank.
 Here’s how.

-The smartest thing Amazon did last year was bring out the 2nd generation Amazon Echo Dot, a low priced version of the more expensive, larger Echo that basically does the same thing, just with a speaker that's not quite as good.
-I've got two in my house, and I got them for as cheap as $40 a piece.
+The smartest thing Amazon did last year brought out the 2nd generation Amazon Echo Dot, a low priced version of the more expensive, larger Echo that basically does the same thing, just with a speaker that’s not quite as good.
+I’ve got two in my house, and I got them for as cheap as $40 a piece.
 And, you can expect that price to come back around on Black Friday this year.

 Further, Google has finally introduced a new Google Home Mini for $49 to keep competitive.
 It’s less likely we’ll see discounts on this very soon, but it’s still a good price.
 While both cut corners on bells and whistles, you don’t lose anything in regard to their respective digital assistants and what they can do in terms of answering commands and controlling other home devices.

 Get Better Sound Without Spending More